navipartner/docs/content/en/docs/wms/how-to/stock_count_app/index.md

    ![stock_takes_list_card](stock_takes_list_card.PNG)

 - In the **Refill** section you can specify which items you're going to move from the stockroom to the sales floor.
-- Any changes in the stock that have been located while counting need to be posted in the [**Physical Inventory Journal**](https://learn.microsoft.com/en-us/dynamics365/business-central/inventory-how-count-adjust-reclassify).
+- Any changes in the stock that have been located while counting need to be posted in the [<ins>**Physical Inventory Journal**<ins>](https://learn.microsoft.com/en-us/dynamics365/business-central/inventory-how-count-adjust-reclassify).
 Once the stock count is finished, it will be closed, and the **Journal Posted** checkbox will be ticked.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jLBRKOKg0Ow" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>